sp

 Also, you will find some tips on the Boston weather (can be quite rainy in April) and small bits about the Boston areas sights to see.

-History of the Boston Marathon and adding of prize money.
+History of Boston Marathon - Long and Special

 John Graham, a member of the 1896 Olympics American team, was very impressed with the marathon - with the purity of the race, and he suggested to the Boston Athletic Association (of which he was a member) that they sponsor such a race.
 It took a bit of organizing, but finally, on April 19th, 1897 (Patriot's Day) the first marathon was run in Boston.